 Avila Hot Springs.
 This unique swimming pool (with waterslides!) is naturally heated via a nearby hot spring.
 Thermal hot pools allow kids 8 and up to soak.
 Onsite tent cabins mean you can stay at the Hot Springs and ride your bike a couple of miles along the Bob Jones Trail to Avila Beach for an affordable vacation.

 Dinosaur Caves Park.
 Technically in Pismo Beach, this little playground is set in front of a spectacular ocean view.
 Head there at sunset to watch the sky change as the kids play.

 Central Coast Aquarium.
-Walking distance from the beach and boardwalk, this small aquarium is an easy outing.
+Walking distance from the beach and boardwalk, this tiny aquarium is an easy outing.
 A playground and picnic area are available outdoors in front of the building.